What´s New in Version 7.2.0 EA1

 - VLAN references are no longer displayed after the deletion of the VLAN.
 [BNNGF-48054]

-- In demo mode, the firewall no longer accepts the hardcoded password ngf1r3wall.
+- In demo mode, the firewall no longer accepts the hardcoded password ngf1r3wall if the administrator changed the default password.
 [BNNGF-48469]

-- The firewall no longer drops packets that are larger than the MTU.
+- Virtual (KVM/GCP) appliances no longer drop packets exeeding the network interface's MTU.
 [BNNGF-48521]

 - The state of the fan is now displayed correctly in the web interface.
 [BNNGF-48634]